-Academic courses that lead to Advanced Placement courses are referred to as Pre-Advanced Placement (Pre-AP) courses.
+Academic courses that lead to Advanced Placement [AP] courses are referred to as Pre-Advanced Placement (Pre-AP) courses.
 Pre-AP courses can be taken in grades 6 - 11.
 In middle school, Pre-AP courses cover curriculum with greater depth and complexity.
 They require additional studies outside of the classroom as well as good time management skills.
 Emphasis is given to the skills and strategies students need to succeed in AP courses in grades 9 - 12 and in post-secondary education.
 Pre-AP courses are offered in English, mathematics, science, social studies and other selected courses.
+Students who are interested in enrolling in a Pre-AP course should consider that these courses will require extra time for study and preparation.
+Successful completion of previous courses with an average of 85 or above and a score of Meets or Masters grade level on STAAR tests are also recommended.

-Secondary students who are identified as gifted and talented are served through our Pre-AP, AP and Dual Credit program.
-In order for students to continue to be served, they must be enrolled in at least one of these courses.
-Pre-AP Mathematics Middle school Pre-AP math courses are compacted and cover four years of curriculum in three years.
+Middle school students who are identified as gifted and talented are served through Pre-AP and AP coursework, as well as GT Humanities opportunities.
+In order for students to continue to be served in the Gifted and Talented program, they must be enrolled in at least one of these courses (see Gifted and Talented section for more details).

+Pre-AP Mathematics

+Middle school Pre-AP math courses are compacted and cover four years of curriculum in three years.
 A student may show readiness for Pre-AP math at the start of any school year.
-Those mastering Pre-AP coursework in the 6th and 7th grade will enroll in 8th grade Pre-AP Algebra I. Those mastering Pre-AP math for the first time in 8th grade will enroll in Pre-AP Algebra I in 9th grade.
+Those mastering Pre- AP coursework in the 6th and 7th grade may enroll in 8th grade Pre-AP Algebra I. Others may choose Pre- AP math for the first time in 8th grade, then continue on the Pre-AP/AP math path throughout high school.